nharada1/festival-playlist/README.md

 ```

 # Known Issues:
-* Setlist.fm has issues with some artists, such as MØ
+* Setlist.fm has issues with some artists, such as MØ.
+You may be able to avoid this by replacing the unicode characters with regular ones.
+* Python 2 may also have issues with unicode characters.
 * Your terminal may try and interpret characters as control sequences.
 Use the text file input if you have issues with this.
 For example, A$AP Rocky.

 ### Disclaimer